mntnd/.docs/README.md

 > These packages are often downloaded millions of times per month, however they sit in very deep dependency trees and the community expects that they just work: no one is interested in maintaining them.
 As we accelerate the pace of change with more up to date V8 versions in Node.js, easier **vulnerability** reporting, and more automated **security auditing** this just adds to the burden on the package maintainers.

+Also, pkjs have quite strict rules for everything.
+Whereas we are going to be as agile (flexible) as possible to cut times and lower various barriers.

+# You say Node.js, but what about Python and others?

+We embrace all languages, for all platforms, all frameworks, all operating systems, all environments, etc.

+It's just the Node.js is our first focus, because it needs us the most at this time.

 # What "mntnd" stands for?

 The word "**m**ai**nt**ai**n**e**d**" without all the vowels - mntnd.

+# How to add a new project into mntnd?

+First of all, you can't just give us a suggestion and leave.
+Here are our conditions:

+* The project must be officially deprecated or it can also be abandoned for more than a year.
+* The project must be popular.
+The meajurement of "popularity" differs from software to software, so we would have look at each case individually.
+The projects mostly used by big companies are more likely to get accepted.
+* **You** must find the project maintainer.

+# What's your governance?

+We will try coping the [Apache Software Foundation](https://www.apache.org/theapacheway/index.html) as much as needed but keeping in mind that flexibility and security patches are the top priority.